aotuai/capsule-zoo/capsules/recognizer_handwritten_text_openvino/README.md

 # About the Capsule
 ## Usage
-This capsule is for detecting and reading handwritten simplified chinese text in video.
+This capsule is used to read simplified Chinese text written in the set area of the video.

 ## Model
 This capsule backend uses openvino ir modle for recognize the text.